 - Sign off from the benefit in the event that the benefits are suspended or expire, or the worker no longer meets the entitlement requirements.

 - Sign and comply with the requirements of the activity commitment, except for terminations under sections 4 and 5 of article 331.1.a) of the TRLGSS and terminations due to temporary force majeure.

 - Appear at the request of the managing body.

 - Be at the disposal of the Public Employment Service of the corresponding Autonomous Community, or of the Social Marine Institute, where applicable, in order to carry out the training, professional guidance and entrepreneurial activity promotion activities to which they are called.

 - Participate in specific motivation, information, guidance, training, retraining, or professional insertion activities to increase their employability, which are determined by the Public Employment Service of the corresponding Autonomous Community, or by the Social Marine Institute, where applicable.

 Suspension and expiry of benefit payments

-Benefit payments will expire at the end of the stipulated period for their payment, as well as in the event of a worker undertaking employed or self-employed work for 12 months or more, incurring a sanction or any of other the reasons listed in Law 32/2010 of 5 August.
+Benefit payments will expire at the end of the stipulated period for their payment, as well as in the event of a worker undertaking employed or self-employed work for 12 months or more, incurring a sanction or any of other the reasons listed in the revised text of the General Social Security Act.